Stormbound-Games/stormbound-kitty/src/data/Stormbound_guide.md

 [sim:M04zMkIxLCwxVDNCMSwzTjMyQjEsLDJOM0IxLCwsLCwsLCwsLCwsLCw7UjEwTi1CMTBOOzNNMDs7]

 To be able to make a good push, your biggest units are to be on the sides.

-### Death Triggered Effect

-When two units with a “Death Triggered Effect” (symbolized by the little skull) fight and both die, the attacked unit will die first and will do its effect first, then the attacker will.
-For example if you attack a Finite Loopers with a Green Prototypes and both die, the Finite Looper will first spawn a Construct then the Green Prototypes will boost it, if it spawns on a surrounding tile.

-Fun fact: if the Construct spawns on the tile where Green Prototypes died, it will not gain strength because it is not technically a “surrounding tile”.

-Now comes a tricky situation: how will the units react if multiple units are killed by the same effect?
-The card that is most concerned about this is Toxic Sacrifice.

-For example, consider the following situation:

-[sim:LCwsLCwxVDhCMSwyVDhCMSwzVDhCMSwsNFQ4QjEsNVQ4QjEsNlQ4QjEsLDdUOEIxLDhUOEIxLDlUOEIxLCwsLDtSMTBOLUIxME47M00wOzs=]

-Units 1 to 9 all possess Death Triggered Effect (DTE) and all have 1 strength.
-You then use Toxic Sacrifice on Unit 5.
-All the other units take X damage.

-The first unit to trigger its effect will be unit 5 because it dies first (cost of the spell).
-Then the remaining units will all die at the same time (i.e. they will not be affected by the DTE of the others).
-Now comes the question of resolution of the DTE.
-They will resolve on the same order as an attack pattern of the non-active player (i.e. from right to left then front to back if it is your turn and vice versa, if it’s the enemy turn).

-In the case where YOU play Toxic Sacrifice, the DTE will resolve in this order: 5, 9, 8, 7, 6, 4, 3, 2, 1.
-If the opponent plays Toxic Sacrifice: 5, 1, 2, 3, 4, 6, 7, 8, 9.

-There is also an even trickier situation: what happens if you sacrifice a unit that deals damage (like Chaotic Pupil or Crimson Sentry)?

-The game process as followed:

-1. Sacrificed unit’s animation of death.
-2. Spell animation (careful, the damage dealt by the spell aren’t taken into consideration now).
-3. DTE of the sacrificed unit: animation + damage are dealt.
-4. If the damage dealt by the sacrificed unit’s DTE are enough on their own to kill a unit, then the killed unit will trigger its DTE (who resolves in the same process).
-5. Then the damages dealt by Toxic Sacrifice are taken into account and the game follows the pattern described earlier.

-This non-instinctive rule can lead into hard to predict situations.
-I think understanding these technicalities are necessary to truly master Toxic sacrifice.

 ### Discard and draw mechanics